yeasin2002/T_Wind-cli/README.md

 ## twind-cli

-### Setup Your TailwindCSS Withing Just 1 Command
+### Setup your TailwindCSS within just 1 Command

-Tailwind is the most popular CSS Framework but installing and using Tailwind CSS from scratch is a little bit complicated, So using twind-cli you can setup Tailwind withing a second.
+Tailwind is the most popular CSS Framework but installing and using Tailwind CSS from scratch is a little bit complicated, So using twind-cli you can setup Tailwind within a second.

 Install twind-cli